wwwted/MySQL-HOWTOs/howtos/audit.md

 # MySQL Enterprise Audit

 In this HOWTO we are going to look at how to get started with MySQL Enterprise Audit and also show a small demo on how it works.
-If you do not have access to MySQL Enteprise Binaries these can be dowloaded folling this [guide](/labs/edelivery-ee.md).
+If you do not have access to MySQL Enteprise Binaries these can be dowloaded for evaluation purpose folling this [guide](/labs/edelivery-ee.md).

 Further reading:
 * https://www.mysql.com/products/enterprise/audit.html